In this Guide

 Most of the solutions we recommend are safe for practically every make and model on the market.
 However, it’s always best to play it safe and do your research.

 You’ll also want to think about the age and condition of your car.
 If you’re using a direct-injection motor, you’ll want something that cleans powerfully but still protects the delicate apparatus inside the fuel system.

 Older cars generally need more powerful cleaners, especially if you’re cleaning your injectors for the first time.
+It’s worth going for the hardcore options when you’re clearing years of gunk.
 Newer cars will be better off with gentler solutions, or cleaners which also lubricate the system as they work.

 Know your gas:

 The other big factor to consider is the gas you’re running through your car.
 After all, that is what’s leaving deposits inside your engine and fuel lines.
 Figure out what detergents are in the gas you use, as well as any other lubricating compounds.
 That’ll help you establish whether you need to use an injector cleaner with every tank, or just after every few thousand miles.

 If you use fuel with plenty of detergents, you’ll be safe with the latter.
 If the one you use isn’t quite as refined, it’s best to stay on top of preventive maintenance by adding some treatment to every tank.
 This can also be something you do if you prefer to do a little bit of maintenance every fill-up rather than having to use a full can of treatment at each oil change.